• Skip to primary navigation

 • Eggs: Eggs help make our pancakes rich and well-structured.
 To make egg-free pancakes, try substituting each egg with ½ a mashed banana or ¼ cup unsweetened applesauce.

 • Water: This replaces milk in the recipe.
-If you have lactose intolerance and prefer non-dairy milk instead of water, you can use oat milk, coconut milk, soy milk, almond milk, or cashew milk.
+If you prefer not to use water, you can substitute any milk in this pancake recipe, including oat milk, coconut milk, soy milk, almond milk, dairy milk, or cashew milk.

 • Baking Powder: This is essential for helping the pancakes rise.